yrjavk/CloudForAI/README.md

 RMSE

 ## Contributors
-The contributors of this project are GitHub users: NineYearsOld, yrjavk and ...
+The contributors of this project are GitHub users: NineYearsOld, JordyCrthls and yrjavk.